Scott-Lab-QBI/hpc_pipeline/README.md

 pip install paramiko
 ```

-### Set up SSH keys between Mango and Awoonga
+### Set up SSH keys between Moss and Awoonga
-To allow the command server (Mango) to access Awoonga without you there to enter your password we need to set up a pair of keys ([more info on keys](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2)).
-First we will need to generate some keys for your account on Mango, use the default install location with no pass phrase after entering these commands in the terminal on Mango.
+To allow the command server (Moss) to access Awoonga without you there to enter your password we need to set up a pair of keys ([more info on keys](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2)).
+First we will need to generate some keys for your account on Moss, use the default install location with no pass phrase after entering these commands in the terminal on Moss.
 ```
 ssh-keygen -t ed25519
 ssh-copy-id ${UQUSERNAME}@awoonga.qriscloud.org.au
 ```

 ## Launch a job
 The previous steps only need to be completed once to initially set up the hpc_pipeline.
 To use the pipeline, we just need to specify the details of the job to be run and then to start the job using a launch file.
-To do this log into the command server (Mango)
+To do this log into the command server (Moss)

 ### Logging in to remote computers
 - Open VS code
 - Press `ctrl` + `shift` + `p` to open the VS code command palette
 - type in "Remote-SSH: Connect to Host" and press enter
-- select awoonga.qriscloud.org.au or mango.eait.uq.edu.au from the list
+- select awoonga.qriscloud.org.au or moss.labs.eait.uq.edu.au from the list
 - press `ctrl` + `shift` + `\`` to open a terminal

 ### Open your home directory
 To edit files on a remote server:
 - press `ctrl` + `shift` + `e` and click open folder.
 - select the folder `/home/your-user-name` where "your-user-name" is your uq user name
+- if prompted, click yes you trust the authors
 - The files in this folder should now appear in the left hand menu

 ### launch files